 This walking track will have you clambering over large boulders into the heart of the gorge.
 The prize?
 A deep plunge pool surrounded by 200m tall imposing sheer cliffs.

 You will walk through ancient history, shaded from the heat of the day in a large anbinik forest – the largest trees of the escarpment country.
-These are also one of the oldest known vegetation types in the world, dating back over 400 million years!
+These are also some of the oldest known vegetation types in the world, dating back over 400 million years!

 2) Budjmi lookout walk